 In the case of music and performing arts, the wai khru is a "ritual path" from the status of person to the status of "performer".
 During the wai khru, the musicians "pay respect to the teacher" and ask some powerful divinities for protection and strength, Those often include Ganesha and Lersi "hermit" (2 important figures associated with performing arts you see on the photos).
 The wai khru performed by musicians can be seen in many forms and sizes, it's part of many other rituals performed before concerts (those are not documented or illustrated by any foreign studdies I guess).

+I'm talking here about very basic knowledge on the subject that anyone can access as the subject as been described many times.
 "The observed situation is offered is a case, not as an example" (translated from french)...
 Sure it's an example, the only kind of (amateur) performance edouard degay delpeuch have been able to miserably document in Thailand!
 Edouard degay delpeuch could no compare what he saw to anything as he did not document else similar or different.

 some random photos of